sethorpe/translinkautohw/README.md

 5. Make sure you have `Python3`, `pip`, and `pipenv` installed

     a.
-Depending on your OS, open a Command or Terminal window on your computer and run the command `python --version`.
+Depending on your OS, open a Command/PowerShell or Terminal window on your computer and run the command `python --version`.
 You should get an output like `Python 3.x.x` or `Python 2.x.x`.

     b.
 If you do not have Python3 installed, please [follow these instructions](https://docs.python-guide.org/starting/installation/)